openstack/oslo.config/CONTRIBUTING.rst

-If you would like to contribute to the development of OpenStack, you must follow the steps in this page:
+If you would like to contribute to the development of OpenStack, start by following the steps in this page:

    https://docs.openstack.org/infra/manual/developers.html